mlocardpaulet/TCR_ABStim2018/README.md

 - "04_ParsedTablesPSP.RData": Quantification data with the PhosphoSitePlus ID.
 - "05_ParsedTablesNormPSP.RData": Data normalised for technical instrument variation using the intensities of the iRT.
 Also, I removed some runs that overperformed.
 - "06_Prottab.RData": Protein data (raw).
+- "07_TableBeforeStat.RData": The normalised and QC data of the phosphoproteome before statistical analysis.
+- "08_StatResultsPhospho.RData": The output of the statistical analysis of the phosphoproteome.
+- "09_Correlations.RData": The output of the correlation analysis of the significantly regulated sites.
+- "10_Cluster.RData": The clusters of phospho-kinetics (only include the significantly regulated sites).
+- "11_TableClusters.RData": Phosphoproteomic data with the results of the statistical analysis and the clustering.
+- "12_PhosphoTableWithProteinWaring.RData": Phosphoproteomic data with the results of the statistical analysis and the clustering.
+I added a final column that indicates if the protein FC correlates with the phosphorylation sites FC on this protein.
+- "13_PhosphoscoutMapping.RData": Mapping of the phospho-regulated sites to the PhosphoScout database.

 `"KEAEnrichments"` contains the results of phosphorylation site specific enrichment using [KEA](http://www.maayanlab.net/KEA2/#) the 4th September 2018 (no background).
 I saved the enrichment results with the following labels:
 - "KS" for Literature Based Kinase-Substrate Library with Phosphosites, followed by the cluster number.